mitanabe/GetSPODocLibPerms/Readme.md

 Enumerate all the folders and files in SPO Document Library with permissions on them.
 Only the folder or files which has unique permission scope will be extracted.

-Do not use this PowerShell script to get a large files, as that might cause throttling.
+Do not use this PowerShell script to get permission from large number of files, as that might cause throttling.

 ## Reference
 The following URL has the original sample code.